sakaki-/archlinux-on-b3/README.md

 root@192.168.1.129's password: <type root and press Enter>
 [root@archb3 ~]#
 ```
 and you're in!
+(If you get `connection refused`, simply wait a few seconds longer, then try again.)
 Obviously, substitute the correct network address for your B3 in the command above (if you changed it in `/install/wan`, earlier).
 Note that you may receive a different fingerprint type, depending on what your `ssh` client supports.
 Also, please note that as of version 1.1.0, the `ssh` host keys are generated on first boot (for security), and so the fingerprint you get will be different from that shown above.

 If you have previously connected to a *different* machine with the *same* IP address as your B3 via `ssh` from the client PC, you may need to delete its host fingerprint (from `~/.ssh/known_hosts` on the PC) before `ssh` will allow you to connect.